egecan12/Icon-Market/README.md

 ### Questions for Product Team
 1. **Search Behavior**: Should search be case-sensitive?
 Current implementation is case-insensitive
 2. **Icon Naming**: What character restrictions should apply to icon names?
 3. **Category Structure**: Are nested categories planned?
-How deep should hierarchy go?
+For better optimization.
-4. **Validation Criteria**: What constitutes a valid SVG?
+4. **Validation Criteria**: What is a valid SVG?
 Security considerations?
 5. **Performance Requirements**: Expected dataset size and search performance targets?

 ## Development Commands